-Juju now tags instances and volumes created by supported providers with the Juju environment UUID, and related Juju entities.
+Juju now tags instances and volumes created in supported clouds with the Juju environment UUID, and related Juju entities.
 Instances will be tagged with the names of units initially assigned to the machine.
 Volumes will be tagged with the storage-instance name, and the owner (unit or service) of said storage.

 Instances and volumes are now named consistently across EC2 and OpenStack, using the scheme:

-<env> is the human-readable name of the environment as specified in
+<env> is the given name of the model;

 corresponding to the IaaS resource.